pocok1988/cubix_hazi/README.md

 ## Files and Functions
 - app.py: Creates and manages the Flask API, which includes the /train and /predict endpoints.
 - constants.py: Defines key constants, such as the category names.
-- MLModel.py: The machine learning model class, which handles training, preprocessing, model saving, and loading.
+- MLModel.py: The machine learning model class, which handles training, preprocessing, model saving, and loading.444444444